Ask the Expert : Is there any harm in allowing office banter?

 “We have a nice atmosphere at work, with good humour oiling the wheels of the working day.
 However, recently, someone was overheard saying to a colleague how offended he had been by a co-worker’s passing comment.

 We don’t want to clamp down on humour or turn our workplace into a grim environment, but, equally, we don’t want to get into trouble if people don’t like it.

 Is there any harm in allowing office banter?”

 We sometimes hear “but it’s only banter…” when someone objects to a remark.
 This, of course, serves to excuse the offender and passes responsibility to the recipient.

 You’re right, no-one wants people to be afraid to open their mouths or have fun, but it needs to be clear to everyone what’s ok and what’s not, without being draconian.

-We need to be clear that banter might be defined as, “a two-way exchange with humorous undertones”.
-So, importantly, it is an exchange, not a one-way flow which ‘teasing’ might be considered.
-Teasing sounds gentle and harmless, but this can go too far, particularly if people don’t know each other well enough to know how they’ll take it – when does it go too far and when does it run the risk of being seen as bullying or harassment?
+We need to be clear that banter might be defined as “a two-way exchange with humorous undertones”.
+Importantly, it is an exchange, not a one-way flow that ‘teasing’ might be considered.
+Teasing sounds gentle and harmless, but this can go too far, particularly if people don’t know each other well enough to know how they’ll take it – when does it go too far, and when does it run the risk of being seen as bullying or harassment?

 Although there is no statutory definition, ACAS defines bullying as;